zuozhenggh/learning-library/developer-library/integration-soa-workshop/1-introduction-to-soa.md

 -->

-To access SOA suite details, you can proceed with one of the options below:
+To deploy SOA suite, you can proceed with one of the options below:
-### **Option 1**: To access Oracle SOA on Marketplace
+### **Option 1**: To deploy SOA on OCI, use Oracle SOA on Marketplace

 To gain access to free tier compute resource, follow these steps: